learn-academy-2021-charlie/week-5-assessment-galadoe/interview-questions.md

   Researched answer: a special relational database table column designated to uniquely identify each table record

+  *column is a unique identifer, ensures unique rows

 ## Looking Ahead: Terms for Next Week
 Research and define the following terms to the best of your ability.

-1. RESTful routes: a route that provieds mapping from HTTP verbs to controller CRUD actions (create, read, update, delete)
+1. RESTful routes: a route that provides mapping from HTTP verbs to controller CRUD actions (create, read, update, delete)

 2. JSON: (JavaScript Object Notation) a lightweight data-interchange format